 This can be confusing since the rules of Romanization that were created in 1972 continue to be changed.
 It is important to use the current standard of Romanization.

-Example: Shincheon, Shinchon, Shinchun and Shicheong are all vastly different places and were especially confusing when I first went to Korea.
+Example: Shincheon, Shinchon, Shinchun and Shicheong are all very different places and are especially hard to keep straight for those who have never been to Korea.

 This is important to keep in mind when translating addresses in contracts, because the wrong name or address can invalidate everything.

 Koreans are very much into trends.
-Word choice is no exception and there are numerous ways to alter the way words are written in Korean.
+Word choice is no exception and there are numerous ways to play with words in Korean.

 아라 or “arah” is an abbreviation of 아이라인 or “eye line”.
-It is very difficult for a non-native Korean speaker to understand these abbreviations, because 아라 can be a girl’s name.
+It is very difficult for a non-native Korean speaker to understand these abbreviations, because 아라 can be a girl’s name as well.

-It is important to stay current on these words, especially when translating marketing copy.
+It is important to keep up with these words, especially when translating marketing copy.